Individuals with diabetes often pose the same question when it comes to exercise –“Does it matter which training I do?”

-You should know that the more muscle you have that means the more calories to burn even while you rest.
-The key to having an independent lifestyle as you age is to prevent muscle loss by resistance training.
+The more muscle we have that means the more calories to burn even while we rest.
+The key to having an independent lifestyle as we age is to prevent muscle loss through resistance training.

-You should do some kind of resistance training at least two times a week along with the aerobic activity.
+We should do some kind of resistance training at least two times a week along with aerobic activity.

-According to one study mix or resistance and aerobic exercise is the best for individuals with type 2 diabetes.
+According to one study mix of resistance and aerobic exercise is the best for individuals with type 2 diabetes.

 What about you?
 Have you discovered some kinds of exercise to be less or more beneficial when it comes to your health?
 What is your favorite kind of exercise?